fredericjacquet2/Finance-transfo-course/slides/1_Digitalisation of the Finance function processes.md

-## Digitalisation of the Finance function processes
+## Chapter 1 - Digitalisation of the Finance function processes

 ----